Commercial butterfly breeding

 Commercial butterfly breeding or captive butterfly breeding is the practice of breeding butterflies and moths in controlled environments to supply the stock to research facilities, universities, zoos, insectariums, elementary and secondary schools, butterfly exhibits, conservation organizations, nature centers, individuals, and other commercial facilities.
 Some butterfly and moth breeders limit their market to wholesale customers while other breeders supply smaller volumes of stock as a retail activity.
 Some small scale and larger scale breeders limit their businesses to the provision of butterflies or moths for schools.
 Others provide butterflies to be used and released in commemorative events.
 The release usually occurs in the natural range of the butterfly.

 History

 5000 BC to 1976

 Commercial breeding of Lepidoptera has a long history.
-The Bombyx mori (Latin: "silkworm of the mulberry tree"), the practice of breeding silkworms for the production of raw silk, also known as Sericulture, has been underway for at least 5,000 years in China.
+Rearing of silkworms (Bombyx mori) on mulberry trees for the production of raw silk, also known as sericulture, has been underway for at least 5,000 years in China.
 It is dependent on humans for its reproduction and does not occur naturally in the wild.
 The silkworm was domesticated from the wild silkmoth Bombyx mandarina, which ranges from northern India to northern China, Korea, Japan, and the far eastern regions of Russia.
 The domesticated silkworm derives from Chinese rather than Japanese or Korean stock.
 Silkworms were unlikely to have been domestically bred before the Neolithic age; before then, the tools required to facilitate the manufacturing of larger quantities of silk thread had not been developed.
 The domesticated B. mori and the wild B. mandarina can still breed and sometimes produce hybrids.